Kapilgwal/BLOG/README.md

 ## 🔄 Pagination Usage

 This project uses a custom `AuthorPagination` (and similar for other views) that extends DRF’s `PageNumberPagination`.
+It helps us give a good view in a small manner

 **Query Parameters:**
 - `page` – The page number (default: 1)